NEUBIAS/training-resources/workshops/bioimage-analysis-fundamentals.md

 - Changing the image calibration changes the pixel values.
 - Pixel coordinates depend on image calibration.
 - Pixel indices are always positive integer values.
-- Image data type affects the possible range of pixel coordinates.
-- A pixel can take any value.
 - The lowest pixel index of a 2D image always is `[1,1]`.

 ## Image display